Bis (Japanese idol group): 2018: Second major debut, more major changes

 On January 6, the group's leader and founding member Pour Lui announced her intention to graduate at the final date of the group's 2nd "Beginning Tour" at Heavy Sick Zero because since Bis got a major-label deal recently, that the group does not need her and she no longer needed them either.
 Her last show was held at the Ryogoku Kokugikan Sumo Arena on March 4, 2018.

 On February 20, Aya Eightprince returned from her rental period in Gang Parade, rejoining the group for their debut single from Crown Stones, "Whole Lotta Love / Dipromise", released March 7, 2018.
-Kamiya Saki's last performance with Bis before being returned to Gang Parade was held on the 3rd of March, however, the end of the trade period was not made official until the ending ceremony at the March 4th Ryogoku Kokugikan show.
+Kamiya Saki's last performance with Bis before being returned to Gang Parade was held on 3 March, however, the end of the trade period was not made official until the ending ceremony at the March 4th Ryogoku Kokugikan show.
 "Whole Lotta Love" became the first Bis song not to feature any original members, while "Dipromise" is the last Bis recording to feature Pour Lui and Kamiya Saki.

 In the middle of March, an audition was held to find new members for Bis, Bish, Gang Parade, and the newly debuted Empire.
 This resulted in a major overhaul to the way Bis operates: the group would be split into two teams, named Bis 1st and Bis 2nd.
 Bis 1st featured current members Go Zeela and Pan Luna Leafy, plus new members Nel Nehru (formerly Orangeko Vampire) and Toriaez Hana (formerly Cent Chihiro Tette).
 Bis 2nd featured Kika Front Frontale, Peri Ubu, Aya Eightprince, with new members Mewclub (formerly Choushouji Megumi) and Muropanako (formerly Ayuna C).
 Yuina Empire, a member of Empire, was given a permanent transfer to Bis 2nd.
 The lineup did not take effect until a new tour in June.
 A new single, "Don't miss it!!", was announced for release on July 4, in three versions: Bis 1st released two limited-edition versions of the single, featuring bonus footage of the "Who Killed Idol?" show at Ryogoku Kokugikan, while Bis 2nd released a CD-only version.